AMCN41R/blog/source/_posts/just-the-salt.md

 As I said, we don't just see this issue in development, and can apply the same thinking to requirements gathering and design.
 It's so easy to get carried away when designing new features, and sometimes lose sight of the actual requirement and immediate customer need.

 Extending the original example...
-*"We need a new feature to dispense salt..."*
+*'We need a new feature to dispense salt...'*
-"Ok, no problem, that shouldn't take too long.
-But what if it did all condiments?"
+'Ok, no problem, that shouldn't take too long.
+But what if it did all condiments?'
-*"Yeah, great idea, but what about people with allergies?"*
+*'Yeah, great idea, but what about people with allergies?'*
-"Ooh good one!
+'Ooh good one!
 Let's make sure it can do track allergy information.
-Don't worry, it'll save time in the long run!"
+Don't worry, it'll save time in the long run!'

 Now your poor client, whose immediate need is just to be able to dispense salt, has to wait months instead of weeks for something they might never need - or want!